Kwe people: British administration

 In 1918, Germany lost World War I, and her colonies became mandates of the League of Nations.
 Great Britain took control of Bakweri lands.
 Great Britain integrated its portion of Cameroon with the neighbouring colony of Nigeria, setting the new province's capital at Buea.
 The British practised a policy of indirect rule, entrusting greater powers to Bakweri chiefs in Buea.

 The new colonials maintained the German policies of ousting uncooperative rulers and of impressing workers for the plantations.
 Individuals could opt to pay a fine to avoid the labour, however, which led to a dearth of workers from the wealthier areas.
 The British thus renewed encouragement for people from the interior to move to the coast and work the plantations.
 Many Igbo from Nigeria entered the area, and the newcomers grew numerically and economically dominant over time.
 This led to ethnic tensions with the indigenes.
 Land expropriation was another problem, faced particularly in 1946.

-A Bakwerian, Dr. E. M. L. Endeley was the first Prime Minister of the British Southern Cameroons from 1954–1959.
+A Bakwerian, Dr. E. M. L. Endeley was the first Prime Minister of the British Southern Cameroons from 1954 to 1959.
 He led other Southern Cameroonian parliamentarians to secede from the Nigerian Eastern House of Assembly in 1954.